zvacanti/bcc_lattice/README.md

 4. Generate only the appropriate number of ions from user input.
 5. Generate a tiling angle.
 6. Generate a crystal angle.

+The output will be a .xyz file type.
+When read by IUMD, it will assign the particles their velocities via a boltzmann temp. distribution.
+The .xyz file format is as follows:

+1 num_of_particles
+2 COMMENT LINE
+3 <element> <x> <y> <z>
+  ...

+  For iumd, <element>={C,O}, with C being a neutron, O being a proton.